 Skeleton Replacer Users

 Some combined skeletons were created by Skulltyrant to combine Belt-Fastened Quivers with things like Realistic Ragdolls and Force, Dual Sheath plus Shields on Back, and so on.
 However, these are currently made from Belt-Fastened Quivers 1.0.
-If you use one of the above skeleton replacers, please wait for Skulltyrant (or someone else; this mod is free to distribute and modify; see my distribution permissions) to create a new version based off of 1.2.
+If you use one of the above skeleton replacers, please wait for Skulltyrant (or someone else; this mod is free to redistribute and modify) to create a new version based off of 1.2.

 No, I will not make a version for your favorite skeleton replacer (see below).
 There are simply too many of them and I have decided to only personally support the default vanilla skeleton.